franciscofsales/react_animated/README.md

 ```

 ## Utilities
+The idea is to provide a bunch of [generators](https://github.com/Introvertuous/react_native_animated/blob/master/src/lib/generators.js) and a single [animation](https://github.com/Introvertuous/react_native_animated/blob/master/src/lib/animation.js) "class" to easily chain together complex animations.
+Please refer to those files for details on their usage.

-Here is an example of the utilties from an animated component in this package ([Extending Bar](https://github.com/Introvertuous/react_native_animated/tree/master/src/extending_bar)).
+Here is an example from an animated component in this package ([Extending Bar](https://github.com/Introvertuous/react_native_animated/tree/master/src/extending_bar)).
 ```
 //...
   componentDidMount() {